 As you may be aware, Mrs Ready Steady Roll (Charlotte) is currently over 39 weeks pregnant.
 Ready to pop at any moment.
 Since this stage of pregnancy can get a tad uncomfortable, we decided to test the often asked question – Can a Board Game induce Labour?

-The first game who chose was Happy Salmon.
+The first game we chose was Happy Salmon.

 Like Twister, but on your body, players take it in turns to pick a card with an action on it, such as “Place this card on your nose” or “Put one hand on your knee”.
 As the game progresses, players get “in a bind” as they have to move into increasingly strange positions.
 We hoped that the unusual positions and laughter at each other’s ridiculous poses would encourage the baby to come and join in.